wp-plugins/related/readme.txt

 2. Widget in the frontend on Twenty Fourteen Theme

 == Changelog ==

+= 1.4.8 =
+* Add a filter for the content, with an option to use it
+* Option page now uses tabs
+* Update nl_NL

 = 1.4.7 =
 * No need to add explicit support